DATA PROCESSING INFORMATION

 We offer on our website the possibility to register for our newsletter.
 After registration we will inform you regularly about the latest news on our projects.
 For the registration to the newsletter a valid e-mail address is required.
 To verify the e-mail address, you will first receive a registration e-mail, which you must confirm via a link (double opt-in).
-If you subscribe to the newsletter on our website, we process personal data such as your e-mail address on the basis of the consent you have given us.
-The processing is based on the legal basis of Art.
+If you subscribe to the newsletter on our website, we process personal data such as your e-mail address and name based on the consent you have given us.
+The processing is based on the legal basis of DP Act 843 section 20(1) and Art.
 6 section 1 letter a GDPR.
 You can revoke the consent granted at any time with effect for the future, for example via the “unsubscribe” link in the newsletter or by contacting us via the channels mentioned above.
 The legality of the data processing operations already carried out remains unaffected by the revocation.

 When registering for the newsletter, we also store the IP address and the date and time of registration.
-The processing of this data is necessary in order to be able to prove that consent has been given.
-The legal basis results from our legal obligation to document your consent (Art.
+The processing of this data is necessary to be able to prove that consent has been given.
+The legal basis results from our legal obligation to document your consent (DP Act 843 section 20(1) and Art.
 6 section 1 letter c in conjunction with Art.
-7 section 1 DSGVO).
+7 section 1 GDPR).

-If we keep your applicant data for a period of four months and you have expressly consented to this, we would like to point out that this consent can be freely withdrawn at any time in accordance with Art.
+If we keep your applicant data for a period of four months and you have expressly consented to this, we would like to point out that this consent can be freely withdrawn at any time in accordance with DP Act 843 section 20(3) and Art.
 7 section 3 GDPR.
 Such a withdrawal of consent does not affect the lawfulness of the processing, which has taken place prior to the withdrawal.

 We use the Google Analytics service of the provider Google Ireland Limited (Google Ireland/EU) on our website.